18 Unmissable Things to Do in San Francisco (Map + Local Tips)

 Tips:

-- Go early for soft morning light and fewer crowds
+- Go early for soft golden light and reflections in the lagoon

 4. Powell & California Street Crossing: Cable Car + City Views